Click to Call: (248) 283 - 7000

 It can be stressful to all-of-a-sudden learn you are subject to a bench warrant.
 You may now have to deal with a legal situation you weren’t prepared for.
 If you are in a similar predicament, we highly suggest you get in contact with the experienced Attorney J. Dallo at Dallo Law, P.C..
 Attorney Dallo has been practicing criminal defense for years and have represented clients issued with all types of warrants.
 He has the knowledge, resources and time needed to help you avoid jail and get your bench warrant sorted out.

-Set up your first consultation for free with J. Dallo by calling (248) 283-7000.
+Set up your first consultation with J. Dallo by calling (248) 283-7000.
 Dallo Law, P.C. represents clients throughout the greater Oakland County and Macomb County area in the state of Michigan.

 Back to top